-Arizona has over 32,000 maintenance and repairs professionals, with the Phoenix, Mesa and Scottsdale region ranking among the top 10 metropolitan areas for the highest employment levels in this field.1
+Arizona has over 23,000 maintenance and repairs professionals, with the Phoenix, Mesa and Scottsdale region ranking among the top 10 metropolitan areas for the highest employment levels in this field.

-Read through this guide to learn more about the state’s licensing and insurance requirements for handymen:
+Read through this guide to learn more about the state’s licensing and insurance requirements for handypersons:

 Does a handyman need a license in Arizona?

 If your work as a handyperson involves only minor projects valued under $1,000, you probably don’t need a contractor license.
 This is commonly known as the handyman exemption.
-Arizona law does require a contractor license if your work necessitates a building permit, however, even if the price of labor and materials does not exceed $1,000.3
+Arizona law does require a contractor license if your work necessitates a building permit; however, even if the price of labor and materials does not exceed $1,000.

-What can a handyman do without a license?
+What can a handyperson do without a license?

-According to Arizona handyman laws, a handyperson without a license can work on minor repairs, carpentry or basic maintenance without needing a building permit.
+According to Arizona handyman laws, a handyperson without a license can work on minor repairs, carpentry or basic home improvement without needing a building permit.
 This can include tasks like replacing light fixtures, putting up drywall, fixing windows and assembling furniture.

-Without a license, you won’t be able to work on any projects valued at over $1,000 or which require building permits, such as major renovations to a home.
+Without a license, you won’t be able to work on any projects valued at over $1,000, or that require building permits, such as major renovations or structural work to a residential property.

 The following examples can help determine if the jobs you perform categorize you as a handyman or a general contractor.